 We’ve all got a ton of clothes that sit in the back of our closets or drawers, neglected, and that we haven’t worn in years.
 Well guess what?
 There’s many places to sell clothes online!
 And it’s much easier than you’d expect.

 Or perhaps you’re not interested in selling your own, used t-shirts and other clothes online, rather you want to learn how to start an online clothing business.
-Maybe you’ve got some killer tshirt design ideas?
+Maybe you’ve got some killer shirt design ideas?
 We’ve got you covered here too!

 Let’s first take a look at the best places to sell t-shirts and other clothes online …

 The Best Places to Sell Clothes Online

 thredUP is the world’s largest online consignment and thrift store.
 However, before we go into more details about it, we should make it clear that it’s only for women and children’s clothes.
 If you’re hoping to learn how to sell t-shirts online for men/boys as well … you’ll have to use another service!

 One of the features that makes thredUP so popular, is their “easy returns”.
 This means you can try on as many clothes as you like, and then return them with free shipping … only paying a shockingly-low $1.99 restocking fee.
 That’s almost as painless as taking a trip to a local consignment store!
 This is why they’ve had so much success and get so many great reviews.
 For you, as a seller of clothing … this means you’ll have an eager group of buyers ready to try on your stuff, essentially risk-free.